SasanTazayoni/space-invaders/README.md

 * As a user, I want to be able to toggle the sound on and off.
 * As a user, I want to test my reflexes and shooting skills against waves of alien invaders, striving to master the game's mechanics.
 * As a user, I seek progressively increasing difficulty levels as I advance in the game to provide a more challenging experience.
-* As a user, I want a fun and easy-to-pick-up game that I can enjoy during short breaks.
 * As a user, I want to experience nostalgia by reliving my childhood through the game.

 ### Design